 - Select the blue "Request Item" button on the right side of the page when you are ready to request the item.

 - Under "Choose your home library," pick McKinney Public Library System.
 You will then be asked to choose a pickup location: John and Judy Gay Library or the Hall Memorial Library.

 - If you receive an error message while placing the request, please email [email protected] with your library card number, which library you’d like to pick it up from (Roy & Helen Hall or John & Judy Gay), the title and author of the item you are requesting, and the desired format (book, CD, DVD, etc.).

 - If the McKinney Public Library System owns the desired item, you cannot request it through Interlibrary Loan, but you can search the library catalog and place a hold there.

 - Do not remove the yellow Interlibrary Loan label.
+Return any ILL paperwork with the item.
 If items are lost as a result of removing the label, replacement fees will be the responsibility of the patron.

-- Repeated failure to abide by due dates for ILLs may result in the suspension of borrowing privileges.
+- Repeated failure to abide by due dates for ILLs may result in suspending Interlibrary Loan borrowing privileges.